SeriouslyInc/tylertate/works/_posts/2014-01-01-twigkit-user-interface-components.markdown

 ## How It Works

-At Twigkit, we developed a library of user interface components for everything from the search box and as-you-type-suggestions, to faceted navigation and pagination, to advanced charts and graphs.
+I helped Twigkit develop a library of user interface components for everything from the search box and as-you-type-suggestions, to faceted navigation and pagination, to advanced charts and graphs.
 In my UX Magazine article [From Pattern to Component](http://uxmag.com/articles/from-pattern-to-component), I summarized this component-based approach:

 > While design patterns are a structured description of how something should work, a UI component is a reusable building block that fully encapsulates all the code necessary to put that design pattern into action.
 A component offers a refined, tested solution that fully addresses every nuance and is easy to incorporate into the surrounding interface.